MauroMombelli/mauromombelli.github.io/_posts/2015/2015-04-12-Release-the-crypto.md

 ---
 layout: default
-title: IDEA: to make crytovalues a real thing.
+title: IDEA to make crytovalues a real thing.
 excerpt: we need to create a easy way to make and accept fast and small payment in first person
 thumbnail: doge.png
 ---